tqh23001/game-solver/README.md

 - Sudoku: One‑click backtracking solver
 - Minesweeper: An assistant that marks guaranteed safe/mine tiles

-Open `index.html` in any modern browser to use it offline.
+Open "https://tqh23001.github.io/game-solver/" on any web browser to try!

 ## Features